5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ### 1.1) Getting a phonenumber

 You need a phone(number) over which you can recieve SMS or voice calls for the WhatsApp activation.
 You can try to register your landline, or just buy a 5 euro SIM card and register that phonenumber at WhatsApp.
+Do not use some shady SMS service, this won't work.

 ### 1.2) Activation at WhatsApp with your secondary phonenumber